minar-tech/drafts/README.md

 ## Draft texts for MinarTech ##

-This folder is only for texts in markdown format.
+This repository is only for texts in markdown format.